 Enjoy your trip to Kazbegi!

 When you are planning a trip to Georgia, I hope these Kazbegi travel tips convinced you to add this to your Georgia itinerary.
-I sincerely hope you get the chance and time to visit Kazbegi as it was one of my highlights on my Georgia trip in October 2018.
+I sincerely hope you get the chance and time to visit Kazbegi as it was one of my highlights on my Georgia trip.
 Need some more information about traveling to Tbilisi or are you planning to visit Batumi?
 Click on the links to read all my travel tips for the two biggest cities in Georgia.

 During this trip to Georgia I wrote a Tbilisi travel blog about my time in the city.
 I lived like a digital nomad and explored as much as I could.
 Curious what my daily life in the city looked like and want some insider travel tips?
 Then click on the link to read my personal story.